Skip to main content

 You are here Resources > Generative AI Hub

-Welcome to our Generative Artificial Intelligence (GenAI) Teaching and Learning Hub.
+Welcome to our Generative Artificial Intelligence (GenAI) Hub.
 These pages are designed to:

 • help you understand GenAI and how it works;

-• illustrate how GenAI can be used in teaching, learning and assessment;
+• illustrate how GenAI can be used in teaching, learning, assessment and research;

-• give you an insight into how GenAI is currently used to enhance teaching and learning at Trinity;
+• give you insight into how GenAI is currently used to enhance teaching, learning, assessment and research at Trinity;

 • identify risks and challenges to be considered when using GenAI.

-If you have questions regarding how to use GenAI in your programmes/modules please contact us at academicpractice@tcd.ie.
+If you have questions regarding how to use GenAI in your programmes/modules please contact academicpractice@tcd.ie

-Below are some key initial questions related to GenAI followed by a series of pages and resources relating to different aspects of GenAI in teaching and learning.
+Below are some key initial questions related to GenAI followed by a series of pages and resources relating to different aspects of GenAI in academic practice.
 To download these questions, please click here.

 What is GenAI?